US and Canadian tournament schedule for Skat players.

 This isn’t your ordinary trump-bidding, trick-catching card game.
 The rules of Skatare more complex, employing a scoring system that can result in the most skilled players leaving amateur opponents in a thick cloud of dust.
 Suffice to say, Skat tournaments aren’t something to be entered into lightly.
 If you don’t have enough experience with the game, having developed an effective Skat strategy, your odds of placing anywhere respectable in a tournament are next to none.

 If you have the know-how and experience behind you to compete amongst the best Skat players in North America, by all means, continue reading.
 You’ll find the complete 2019 tournament schedule for Skat below.
 If, however, you feel you need a little more practice – if not a complete tutorial on the game – please refer top the links below before registering for an event.

 Although not a requirement, I would encourage anyone who plans to enter a Skat tournament to join a local club, if available.
-You’ll find a complete list of all 13 Canadian Skat Clubs here, and 14 USA Skat Clubs here.
+You’ll find a complete list of all Canadian Skat Clubs here, as well as USA Skat Clubs here.